drogatkin/Atjeews/README.md

 ## Current status
 The version of the Atjeews works with the latest Android SDK 34.
 It tested with TJWS 1.121.

+**Note:** TJWS has to be compiled using Java 8 with [android option](https://sourceforge.net/p/tjws/git/ci/master/tree/1.x/env.xml#l50) set to *yes*.
+Make sure that Android SDK location is correctly defined.

 The current implementation requires an Android build tool patch.
 The patch content is provided in [build-tool](https://github.com/drogatkin/Atjeews/tree/master/build-tool) directory.
 The complete source to patch can be taken from [GitHub](https://github.com/miracle2k/android-platform_sdk).